 Step-by-step Explanation for Installing Red Hat Enterprise Linux Installation Method Insert the media from which you will boot the installation.
-Then choose the installation method at the boot: prompt CD or Network installs If you enter nothing at the boot: prompt, a CD-based install is assumed Otherwise, at the boot prompt, enter linux askmethod boot: linux askmethod Then choose the type of install you wish For network installs (NFS,FTP,HTTP), you will be prompted for the server name and the location of the RedHat directory Example:
+Then choose the installation method at the boot: prompt CD or Network installs If you enter nothing at the boot: prompt, a CD-based install is assumed Otherwise, at the boot prompt, enter linux askmethod boot: linux askmethod Then choose the type of install you wish For network installs (NFS,FTP,HTTP), you will be prompted to configure the local network settings for your computer.
+See The Network section below for more information on your network settings.
+You will then be prompted for the server name and the location of the RedHat directory Example:

-Server: cyclops.iastate.edu
+Web site name: cyclops.iastate.edu

-Directory: /net-install/RHEL4/x86/WS/
+Directory: /net-install/RHEL5/x86/Server/

 Kickstart installs

 At the boot prompt, you need to inform the installer where to find the kickstart information with the ks= flag.

 Example: